Sage/design-tokens/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Sage/design-tokens/graphs/commit-activity)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 This repository contains the design tokens from the Sage Design System.
 These are maintained by the Sage DS team.
-This library is for distributing these tokens across multiple playforms.
+This library is for distributing these tokens across multiple platforms.

 ## Beta